JoeCastle/JoeBloggsV3/src/posts/junior-developer-questions/junior-developer-questions.md

 ---

-## 3. What projects should I build to gain experience?
+## 3. Projects to Build as a Junior Developer

-Build projects that solve real problems or showcase your skills.
+To gain experience, build projects that solve real problems or showcase your skills.
+Employers love to see what you’ve made, not just what you know.

 Here are some ideas:
 - Portfolio website (show off your work)
 - To-do list app with local storage or a backend
 - Weather app using an API